joshbegley/nyt-latest/README.md

 `The British government said it wants to lower the voting age to 16 as part of a plan that has been described as the country’s largest expansion of voting rights in decades.`\
 https://nytimes.com/video/world/europe/100000010290686/uk-voting-age-16.html

-**Tour de France stage 12: Tadej Pogacar cracks rivals on Hautacam to move back into yellow jersey**\
+**Tour de France, stage 12: Pogacar cracks his rivals on Hautacam to move back into the yellow jersey**\
 `Analysis of the latest day's action in the 2025 race - a 180km route from Auch to Hautacam in the Pyrenees`\
 https://nytimes.com/athletic/6499571/2025/07/17/tour-de-france-stage-12-analysis/